linq2js/axtore3/packages/client/src/axtore/readme.md

       }
     `
   )
+  // define dynamic query, a dynamic query receives a function that will be executed when the query calls
+  // the query data has following structure { queryName: functionResult }
+  // ex: the below query has data: { filteredTodos: Todo[] }
   .query("filteredTodos", async (context) => {
     // destructure todoList query accessor from the context const { $todoList, $filter } = context;